erajasekar/instrumentation-mentoring/PITCHME.md

 +++

 ###Example using Try Monad
-Javaslang is a functional library for Java 8+.

 We will use Try object from Javaslang which can be either a instance of `Success` or `Failure`
 ```java

 private static Try<LocalDate> parseDate(String dateString){
     return Try.of(() -> LocalDate.from(formatter.parse(dateString)));
 }
 private static Try<LocalDate> parseDateAlternate(String dateString){
     return Try.of(() -> LocalDate.from(alternateFormatter.parse(dateString)));
 }
 public static void main(String args[]) {
     Stream.of("12/31/2014",
             "01-01-2015",